-Examples of this include but is not limited to:

-- Selling a property that was affordable and suitable for their needs. - Moving into insecure and/or overcrowded accommodation, where there was no good reason to do so. - Transferring or gifting a property to another family member within the last five years.
-This will include social housing tenants who have assigned their tenancy to someone else. - Where there is evidence that applicants have dispersed or deprived themselves of assets which could have reasonably been used to secure housing within the last five years from the date of application. - Where an applicant has moved additional family or friends into their property resulting in overcrowded conditions, when suitable accommodation was available for them elsewhere. - Moving into a property that was not affordable based on their income at the time of signing the tenancy.

-Before a decision is made on whether they do not qualify to join the Housing Register under this criteria, applicants will be contacted and advised to provide further information and details of any mitigating circumstances.
-Applicants will be given eight weeks to provide this information and it is their responsibility to provide this.
-If no information is provided by the applicant then a decision will be made based on the information (however limited) that we have.

-Applicants who do not qualify to join the Housing Register under this criteria, will be advised of this in writing and will be able to make a new application twelve months from the date the decision was made.
+- 3.3.10.2.
+Examples of this include but is not limited to: - Selling a property that was affordable and suitable for their needs. - Moving into insecure and/or overcrowded accommodation, where there was no good reason to do so. - Transferring or gifting a property to another family member within the last five years.
+This will include social housing tenants who have assigned their tenancy to someone else where there was no reason for doing so. - Where there is evidence that applicants have dispersed or deprived themselves of assets which could have reasonably been used to secure housing within the last five years from the date of application. - Where an applicant has moved additional family or friends into their property resulting in overcrowded conditions, when suitable accommodation was available for them elsewhere. - Moving into a property that was not affordable based on their income at the time of signing the tenancy. - 3.3.10.3.
+Before a decision is made on whether they do not qualify to join the housing register under these criteria, applicants will be contacted and advised to provide further information and details of any mitigating circumstances.
+Applicants will be given eight weeks to provide this information, and it is their responsibility to provide this.
+If no information is provided by the applicant, then a decision will be made based on the information (however limited) that we have. - 3.3.10.4.
+Applicants who do not qualify to join the housing register under these criteria, will be advised of this in writing and will be able to make a new application twelve months from the date the decision was made

-3.3.7 Applicants who provide false or misleading information
+3.3.11.
+Applicants Who Provide False or Misleading In formation

-Applicants who have provided false or misleading information on their application, will not qualify to join the Housing Register.

-- Examples of providing false or misleading information will include but not be limited to: - Missing out tenancies or addresses from their application form. - Using a different surname from a previous application and not declaring this. - Not declaring a property that is owned or previously owned in the UK or abroad. - Not declaring any unsuitable behaviour listed in section 3.20.4. - Not declaring rent arrears and any housing related debt listed in section 3.20.5.

-Before a decision is made on whether they do not qualify to join the Housing Register under this criteria, applicants will be contacted and advised to provide further information and details of any mitigating circumstances.
-Applicants will be given eight weeks to provide this information and it is their responsibility to provide this.
-If no information is provided by the applicant then a decision will be made based on the information (however limited) that we have.

-Applicants who do not qualify to join the Housing Register under this criteria, will be advised of this in writing and will be able to make a new application twelve months from the date the decision was made.
+- 3.3.11.1.
+Applicants who have provided false or misleading information on their application, will not qualify to join the Housing Register. - 3.3.11.2.
+Examples of providing false or misleading information will include but not be limited to: - Missing out tenancies or addresses from their application form. - Using a different surname from a previous application and not declaring this. - Not declaring a property that is owned or previously owned in the UK or abroad. - Not declaring any unsuitable behaviour - Not declaring rent arrears and any housing related debt - 3.3.11.3.
+Before a decision is made on whether they do not qualify to join the housing register under these criteria, applicants will be contacted and advised to provide further information and details of any mitigating circumstances.
+Applicants will be given eight weeks to provide this information, and it is their responsibility to provide this.
+If no information is provided by the applicant, then a decision will be made based on the information (however limited) that we have. - 3.3.11.4.
+Applicants who do not qualify to join the housing register under these criteria, will be advised of this in writing and will be able to make a new application twelve months from the date the decision was made.

-3.3.8 Current Lancaster City Council tenants and other social housing tenants
+3.3.12.
+Current Lancaster City Council Tenants and Other Social Housing Tenants